NicolasAngleraud/SuperWikt-fr/README.md

 # StageM2
 This repository contains a shell script (extract_enrich_wiktionary.sh) designed to automate the extraction and enrichment of Wiktionary data using Python scripts.
 This README provides an overview of the script's purpose and the steps involved.
+The repository contains as well base content for the training of classifiers able to do coarse-grained semantic classification of lexical senses from the Wiktionary or of noun occurences in context.

 Purpose